afbelardi/mint-photo-dapp/README.md

-# Sample Hardhat Project
+# Sample React/Solidity/Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project, built with Create React App, showcases photos that I took that are part of an NFT collection.
+The repository includes a smart contract written in Solidity that has functions for minting, setting the baseURI, withdrawing the balance from the contract and more.

 Try running some of the following tasks: